neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ---

-## Arrival: Motivate students and prepare them for the topic
+## Arrival: Motivate students and prepare them for today's topic(s)

 > 💡 Breathe and relax :)

-### Why is the content of todays block so important for the students?
+### Why is the content of today's block that important for the students?

 - You will get an understanding about the very basics / the foundation of how the web works.
 - You will have a solid foundation to build upon and expand your knowledge and skills.